rongali-naidu/ai-data-discovery-agent/quicksuite/setting_up_knwoledge_base.md

+### **Setting Up the Knowledge Base (S3 Integration)**

-Set up the Knowledge base using S3 Integration.
+Set up the Knowledge Base using **S3 Integration**.
+You may also use a **cross-account S3 bucket**.

-We can choose cross-account S3 Bucket as well.
-Quick Suite generates the necessary S3 Bucket Policy after specifying the Account and S3 Bucket.
-We can copy paste this to the S3 Bucket's Policy.
+After selecting the AWS Account and S3 Bucket, **Quick Suite automatically generates the required S3 bucket policy**.
+Copy and paste this policy into the bucket's permissions to complete the integration.